This project is hosted at

 Database | Driver jar | Driver Name | Minimum JDBC Connection String |

-MariaDB | mariadb-java-client.jar | org.mariadb.jdbc.Driver | jdbc:mariadb://server:port/database |
+MariaDB | mariadb-java-client.jar | org.mariadb.jdbc.Driver | jdbc:mariadb://server:port/ |

-MySQL | mysql-connector-java.jar | com.mysql.jdbc.Driver | jdbc:mysql://server:port/database |
+MySQL | mysql-connector-java.jar | com.mysql.jdbc.Driver | jdbc:mysql://server:port/ |

 SQLServer Microsoft | mssql-jdbc.jre11.jar | com.microsoft.sqlserver.jdbc.SQLServerDriver | jdbc:sqlserver://server:port |